 EMA accepts GSK’s bepirovirsen filing in chronic hepatitis B

-GSK said the European Medicines Agency has accepted its marketing authorisation application for bepirovirsen, an investigational antisense oligonucleotide for adults with chronic hepatitis B. The filing is backed by positive phase 3 B-Well 1 and B-Well 2 data in more than 1,800 participants across 29 countries, where bepirovirsen plus standard of care achieved statistically significant, clinically meaningful functional cure rates versus standard care alone.
-GSK has said bepirovirsen isn’t approved in any country yet, and the EMA acceptance marks the start of the agency’s formal review. (investing.com)
+GSK said the European Medicines Agency has accepted its marketing authorisation application for bepirovirsen, an investigational antisense oligonucleotide for adults with chronic hepatitis B. The March 27, 2026 filing acceptance means the EMA has started its review of a candidate GSK is positioning as a potential first-in-class finite treatment, based on phase III B-Well 1 and B-Well 2 data showing statistically significant, clinically meaningful functional cure rates versus standard of care alone.
+GSK has said bepirovirsen is not approved anywhere in the world, and that the same phase III package has also supported a U.S. filing, which the FDA accepted for priority review on April 28, 2026. (sec.gov)